 The adjudicator may also seek further clarification and documents from the parties or their witnesses.
 And after taking into account the evidence presented, facts involved, the conduct of both parties, relevant rules and laws, best industry practice and SIDREC’s precedents, the adjudicator will then make a decision by applying the principle of what is fair and reasonable under the circumstances.

 An adjudicator presides over disputes and helps to determine the issues for dispute settlements.
 Adjudicators are experienced professionals in their respective industry and are experts of related subject matters.
 During the adjudication process, adjudicators are responsible for reviewing evidence and documents as well as conducting assessment of the merits of the case for each party.

 While both mediation and adjudication are dispute settlement processes, mediation is an informal negotiation between the parties with the assistance of a neutral third party who acts as a mediator.

 On the other hand, in adjudication, the adjudicator will listen to the arguments submitted by both parties and give a decision based on the gathered evidence and merits of the case for each party.
 While it is less formal than a normal court proceeding, the adjudicator, in a way, acts like a judge.
 Unlike a mediator who helps disputing parties reach an agreement that is acceptable by both, an adjudicator will assess the case and give his/her own decision on the case.

-SIDREC’s decision is binding only on SIDREC’s Member.
+SIDREC’s adjudication decision under the Mandatory Scheme is binding only on SIDREC’s Member.
 If you (the claimant) are unhappy with SIDREC’s decision, you are free to explore other avenues to resolve your complaint.